General Terms and Conditions for Bachelor’s study programme

 The total cost of the chosen study programme depends on the chosen time model.
 In the event of a change of time model during the study programme, the tuition fees applicable to the new time model at the time of application will be taken as a basis.

-The total costs for the chosen study programme related to the standard period of study are stated on page 1 of the contract and are payable in full regardless of the actual period time spent in the study program upon successful completion of the study program within the standard period of study or before, unless the contract is terminated prematurely without successful completion of the study program.
+The total costs for the chosen study programme related to the standard period of study are stated on page 1 of this contract and are payable in full regardless of the actual period time spent in the study programme upon successful completion of the study programme within the standard period of study or before, unless the contract is terminated prematurely without successful completion of the study programme.

 Upon application, prior knowledge and qualifications can be recognised within the framework of the study and examination regulations.
-This recognition may lead to a change in the duration of studies, as well as the duration of the contract and a reduction in tuition fees.
-If the standard period of study is reduced due to the recognition of prior knowledge and qualifications within the framework of the study and examination regulations, the student will be informed of the changed standard period of study by means of a notice of recognition (Anerkennungsbescheid).
+This recognition may lead to a change in the duration of study and to a reduction in tuition fees.
+If the standard period of study is reduced due to the recognition of prior knowledge and qualifications within the framework of the study and examination regulations, the student will be informed of the changed standard period of study by a notification of recognition (Anerkennungsbescheid).

 - For prior knowledge and qualifications acquired and recognised at IU International University of Applied Sciences in a completed programme, the total amount of tuition fees is reduced by a one-time EUR 90.00 per recognised ECTS credit for the standard period of study.